-Thurmond, 97, the oldest senator in U.S. history, was ``very alert″ when aide Genevieve Erny spoke with him Sunday morning.
-He was still doing well in the late afternoon, she said.
+Thurmond, 97, the oldest senator in U.S. history, was ``very alert″ when aide Genevieve Erny spoke with him in the morning.

 ``He seems to be doing very well,″ Erny said. ``They still have not conclusively determined the cause of the occurrence, but ... it may be the result of dehydration.″

 Thurmond, R-S.C., was having lunch with two friends Saturday in an Alexandria, Va., restaurant when he took ill and lay his head on the table.
 After restaurant workers called an ambulance, Thurmond was taken first to an Alexandria hospital before transferring to Walter Reed Army Medical Center in Washington.

 Erny said doctors expected Thurmond to leave Walter Reed on Monday.